FEALPy: A Cross-platform Intelligent Numerical Simulation Engine: Implementation Details and Programming Techniques

 A significant advantage of FEALPy's Tensor Backend System is its seamless backend switching capability.
 Users can optimize simulations for different computing environments—whether they are running simulations on CPUs, GPUs, or specialized hardware like TPUs—without modifying their codebase.
-The Lst. \ref{lst:switch_backend} snippet demonstrates how FEALPy enables users to switch between different tensor backends with minimal effort.
+Listing~\ref{lst:switch_backend} snippet demonstrates how FEALPy enables users to switch between different tensor backends with minimal effort.
 This seamless switching capability allows developers to experiment with various backends and select the one that offers the best performance for their hardware, ensuring optimized simulation results.

-How does the Backend module build a tensor abstraction layer so that users can operate multiple tensor libraries through almost the same interface?
-Constructed by a backend manager and several backend adaptors, the Backend module has two working steps: transmission and translation.
+The Backend module provides a unified tensor abstraction layer that enables users to operate different tensor libraries (e.g., NumPy, PyTorch) through a nearly identical interface.
+It consists of two main components: a \texttt{BackendManager} and a set of backend adapters.
+The workflow involves two stages: transmission and translation.

-\texttt{BackendManager} is a router that calls tensor operations of the selected version, and the corresponding adaptor is initialized if it has not been loaded yet.
-This lazy loading feature avoids unnecessary importation.
+The \texttt{BackendManager} acts as a dispatcher.
+When a tensor operation is requested, it routes the call to the currently selected backend.
+If the corresponding adapter has not yet been initialized, it is loaded at that moment.
+This lazy-loading mechanism prevents unnecessary imports and reduces initialization overhead.

-While \texttt{Adaptors} are translators that simulate the standard interface based on the corresponding tensor library.
-Three cases are considered in each interface implementation: (1) satisfied by a function in the tensor library: then the function is directly referenced in the adapter; (2) satisfied at the functional level, but with a different function name: then the function is referenced in the adapter via a mapping table; (3) not satisfied: then manual implementation based on the corresponding tensor library is required in the adapter.

-This super-polymorphic feature between different tensor libraries will give the same ability to switch between tensor libraries for almost all implementations of high-level modules, such as those presented in the following subsections.
+Each adapter implements the Python Array API Standard for a specific tensor library.
+For every interface function required by the standard, the adapter determines whether and how the target tensor library provides equivalent functionality.
+In this context, “satisfied” means that the tensor library already provides an operation that matches the required functionality of the standard, either directly or with minor adaptation.
+“Not satisfied” means that the tensor library does not provide such functionality, and the operation must therefore be implemented manually within the adapter.